 Sacroiliac (SI) joint fusion immobilizes the large bones and bone fragments of the pelvis.
 This is completed through a minimally invasive approach.

-Symptoms may mimic lower back pain and it may be felt while sitting or lying down.
-This pain may be intensified by climbing hills or stairs.
-This is a unilateral dull ache below L5 and can include radiating pain in the groin, thigh, or buttocks.
+Symptoms may seem like lower back pain and it may be felt while sitting or lying down.
+This pain may increase when climbing hills or stairs.
+In addition to a dull ache, pain may be felt in the groin, thigh, or buttocks.
 An exam, SI joint provocation tests, and SI joint injections should be used to determine if the SI joint is the primary pain generator.

 Depending on the pathology, a SI joint fusion may be an option when non-surgical techniques do not relieve symptoms.
-The primary goals are to provide relief of symptoms by stabilizing the sacroiliac joint.
+Primary goals are to provide relief of symptoms by stabilizing the sacroiliac joint.

 Speak with your doctor if you are experiencing symptoms or for more information.